fabiopolancoe/luacon_bin/README.md

 A compiled binary is available in this repository

 ## Installation
+### Windows
 Create an utils folder (Generally inside your "Codes" folder) and add it to your environment `PATH` variable

 Add `luacon.exe` `luacon_config` `luacon_utils` to your utils folder, then type `luacon` in your console, you will notice the initialization motd and `>>` prefix waiting for input

+### Linux
+Download the folder and extract it anywhere in your home folder, please read the instructions at the README.md inside the `linux` folder.

 ## General usage